How to Keep Your Septic System Healthy

 The septic system is one of the most crucial yet overlooked functional elements of a residential property.
 Even though many homeowners across the United States have septic systems, not many people actually know where the tank is located.
 More critically, most people are unaware of the steps that need to be taken to ensure the health and longevity of a septic system.
 Consequently, septic systems are often taken for granted and are sometimes mistreated by homeowners who fail to manage their water responsibly.

-Care and periodic maintenance of the septic system are crucial, because component repairs can sometimes be costly.
+Care and periodic maintenance of the septic system are crucial because component repairs can sometimes be costly.
 If problems get to the point where an entire septic system must be replaced, the costs can range from $3,000 to $10,000, whereas the cost for routine septic pumps generally falls within the $100 to $300 range.
 However, with proper maintenance, a septic system can last for anywhere from 25 to 30 years on most residential properties.
 If you move into a home with a relatively new septic system, that system will likely last for your entire residential occupancy if you treat it properly.

 How the Septic System Works

-A septic system consists of two main parts, the tank and the drain field.
+A septic system consists of two main parts, the tank, and the drain field.
 The former receives wastewater from the kitchen, bathroom, and laundry room.
-When the wastewater enters the tank, the solid elements of waste sink to the bottom, which forms the sludge layer.
+When the wastewater enters the tank, the solid elements of the waste sink to the bottom, which forms the sludge layer.
 Meanwhile, elements of grease and lighter solids float to the top, and this forms the scum layer.
 The separation of layers takes roughly a day for each inbound supply of wastewater.

 Between these layers of scum and sludge, water pushes through and out into the drain field.
-The scum and sludge are eaten up by bacteria over time, and this prevents the top and bottom layer from growing too large too fast.
+The scum and sludge are eaten up by bacteria over time, and this prevents the top and bottom layers from growing too large too fast.
 However, sometimes the bacteria cannot keep up with the inbound volumes of wastewater into the tank.
 When this happens, impurities can get pushed out into the drain field.
 In any case, a septic tank must be pumped every three to five years to prevent the scum and sludge layers from rising too high.

 In the average household, each household member uses 70 gallons of water per day.
 However, all it takes is one tiny leak or a running toilet to waste an additional 200 gallons of water each day.
 Even such a small leak could more than double the amount of water usage in a house with two people.
 When you consider how many leaks might occur simultaneously throughout homes in a given vicinity, the wasted water can put a strain on local water supplies and local drain fields.